 Taking introductory classes for a different major will allow you to learn about other areas of study, and can open your eyes to new passions.
 You’ll gain a wider perspective on the world around you because you’ve taken classes through more than one department.
 Many students even change their major more than once, so while you’re exploring you may end up liking something you never thought you would.

 Although you discover you want to change your major in your sophomore or junior year, you might end up having to take an extra semester or two to graduate.
 To increase your odds of graduating in four years, you may want to consider taking summer courses or extra classes during spring or fall semesters.
 A later graduation date isn’t as bad as it seems.
 In fact, only 41% of students graduate with a Bachelor’s degree in 4 years!

 Con: It May Cost More in Tuition to Switch

+While changing your majors can seem scary or daunting, take a deep breath.
+Yes, there are pros and cons to making this change, but there are also a lot of people and resources to help you.
+Check out the information we have about majors.
 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!